-Workshop Leader: David Downs
+Workshop Leaders: David Downs & Barry Benton

 Combine learning and leisure in historic Savannah, GA – “The Hostess City of the South” as you capture iconic images.
 This beautiful southern city, with its rich heritage, historic buildings, and picturesque squares, holds many wonderful opportunities to add images for your collection.
 With Savannah as your backdrop, you will learn how to capture beautiful lasting images that tell a story.
 The weekend’s agenda will balance photography excursions, with personal instruction, and leisure time so you can enjoy the delicious food, delightful personality, and romance of Savannah.

 Join us to capture your best images yet and be inspired for a lifetime.